Inspiration and ideas from your own gardens

 - Time for planting

 Deliciously scented with pointed marigold orange petals, Ballerina is a Lily Flowered Tulip.
 Introduced in 1915 Lily Flowered Tulips can trace their origins back to the 18th Century and the Species Tulip acuminata.
 With long and elegant reflexed pointed petals The Lily Flowered Tulips are best grown in groups within the border with their strong wiry stems.
 They flower from Late April into May and are on average 50cm tall, with Ballerina in particular growing to 50cm.
 It also holds an 'RHS Garden of Merit' award.
+First raised in 1980.

 We guarantee to supply the finest quality flower bulbs that are true to name and from certified virus free stocks.
 You will receive your flower bulbs at the correct time for planting.
 However, a few varieties are harvested later than others (such as amaryllis) so some deliveries are occasionally split.
 Orders for U.K. (excluding Channel Islands and Eire.)
 Orders over £70.00 in value are carriage paid.
 For orders under £70.00 please add £5.45 to partly defray the cost of carriage.
 You may also wish to specify a delivery date during checkout.